 Busatte – Tempesta Trail

-Be sure to carefully check all the details, requirements, and announcements regarding the hiking trails mentioned above.
 You can learn more about them from the website of Garda Trentino.

 Lake Garda’s Local Delicacies and Dishes

+Before you pick a restaurant, ask them if they use Garda PDO oil.
+This oil is made with Casaliva, a local olive variety, and it gives the food a fruity and elegant taste.
 Here’s the list of food you should eat in Lake Garda according to the Great Italian Chef website:

 - Tortellini di Valeggio